 Personal space is our conscious and subconscious territory.
-It includes the physical, sexual, sensory, psychological, and emotional area we inhabit and our need for privacy, desire for autonomy, and sense of ownership.
+In my experience in Delhi, my physical space felt like it was being invaded.
+But physical space is just one part of our personal space.
+Personal space also includes the sexual, sensory, psychological, and emotional area we inhabit and our need for privacy, desire for autonomy, and sense of ownership.
 Any encroachment on personal space can make us feel physical, mental, and emotional discomfort ranging in intensity from mild irritation to extreme anxiety and anger.

 We use boundaries to protect our personal space.
 Boundaries are the limits we set on other people to indicate what we find acceptable and unacceptable in their behaviors towards us.
 People with healthy boundaries know the types of behavior they are willing to allow and the types they are unwilling to allow in relationships, both personal and professional.